Phillip-a-richmond/GenomeAnalysisModule/README.md

   + 15 wrap up
 + Each workshop has a prerequisite "quiz".
 The problemset from the preceding workshop is the "quiz"
 + If you're familiar with a given subject, you just need to be able to complete the entry quiz instead of attending that subject
-  + Example 1: Familiar with Linux, but want to learn about short read mapping, do the quiz for Session 2, and show up for Session 3.
+  + *Example 1*: Familiar with Linux, but want to learn about short read mapping, do the quiz for Session 2, and show up for Session 3.
-  + Example 2: Familiar with short read sequencing analysis and visualization, but want to learn about variant calling, do the quiz for Session 3 and show up to Session 4.
+  + *Example 2*: Familiar with short read sequencing analysis and visualization, but want to learn about variant calling, do the quiz for Session 3 and show up to Session 4.
 + Each workshop will have local environment, hosted at BC Children's Hospital with refreshments provided
 + Each workshop will also have a virtual environment, hosted through Vidyo (See details on Vidyo [below](#General-Course-Information-&-Prerequisites))